Dorayaki: Pancake known as Doraemon’s Yummy Buns

 Nama Dorayaki (生どら焼き)

-Nama Dorayaki originated in the cake shop located in Miyagi Prefecture “Kato Maronie (カトーマロニエ)”.
-This Dorayaki variety is similar to waffles and generally consists of 2 small baked pancakes with a filling of whipped cream and sweet red bean paste sandwiched between 2 baked pancakes.
+This variant is similar to waffles and consists of a filling of whipped cream and sweet red bean paste sandwiched between 2 baked pancakes.

-In addition to whipped cream, custard cream, chocolate cream, cut fruits, or fruit jam may be used in Nama Dorayaki, and this Dorayaki type is sometimes sold refrigerated or frozen to preserve freshness.
+Other than whipped cream, ingredients, such as custard cream, chocolate cream, cut fruits, or fruit jam, may be used in Nama Dorayaki.
+This pancake is sold refrigerated or frozen.

 Shop Information: Kato Maronie (カトーマロニエ)